firecmsco/firecms/website/docs/collections/exporting_data.md

 You can switch off the exporting function by setting the `exportable` parameter in your collection to `false`

-All the regular columns are exported, but not the additional columns that you set up in your collection view, since you can build them with any React component.
+All the regular columns are exported, but not the additional fields that you set up in your collection view, since you can build them with any React component.

-If you need to add additional columns in your export file, you can create them by setting an `ExportConfig` in your `exportable` prop:
+If you need to add additional fields in your export file, you can create them by setting an `ExportConfig` in your `exportable` prop:

 ```tsx